Seminars/Events

 Chemistry Department Seminars

-Chemistry Department Seminars will be in-person in SL 130 for Fall 2025, unless otherwise noted.
+Chemistry Department Seminars will be in-person in SL 130 for Winter 2026, unless otherwise noted.
 Some seminars may be also be broadcast online and recorded.
 For access to online seminars and/or recordings, please see the Majors Canvas page or contact the chemistry department at chemistry@wwu.edu with W#.

 The department strives to offer a diverse and vibrant seminar program.
 Each year leading researchers from outside the department, as well as faculty and graduate students from Western, present and discuss their cutting-edge research.
 This is an excellent opportunity for students, faculty, staff, and visitors to actively participate in the scientific community.
 In addition, many outside seminar speakers are recruiting graduate students for their respective programs and are eager to discuss their program.
 All are welcome and encouraged to attend!